-The more attractive you feel, the more confident you are in and out of the bedroom, a quality that makes you attractive, not only to yourself, but also to your partners.
-Increased weight has been linked to issues such as erectile dysfunction, anxiety in the bedroom and poor sexual performance in men(5).
+The more attractive you feel, the more confident you are in and out of the bedroom, a quality that makes you beautiful, not only to yourself, but also to your partners.
+Increased weight has been linked to erectile dysfunction, anxiety in the bedroom and poor sexual performance in men(5).
 On the other hand, heavier women may risk poor circulation in the genital area which may hinder arousal.
 They may experience poor body image and decreased lubrication, desire, and sexual satisfaction (3).

 A 2009 study showed that weight loss helped improve moods in depressed people (19).
 Three years later in 2012, another study showed that people who exercised and lost weight experienced less anxiety, anger-hostility, fatigue-inertia and confusion-bewilderment (6).

-If you are wondering what are the benefits of losing 20 percent of body weight or what are the health benefits of losing 25% of your body weight, the answer remains the same as stated above.
+If you are wondering what are the benefits of losing 20% of body weight or the health benefits of losing 25% of your body weight, the answer remains the same as stated above.
 The more weight you the higher the benefits.
 Someone who loses 5% of their body weight will sleep better, but probably not as well as the one who loses 20 to 25 percent of their body weight.

 The Bottom Line

-While many people often associate weight loss with the physical benefits, it goes much further and deeper than what changes take place physically.
+While many people often associate weight loss with physical benefits, it goes much further and deeper than physical changes.
 Weight loss improves your health and gives you a longer, better lifespan.
 We hope that the above social and health benefits of weight loss have motivated you to get off the couch and take steps to shed any extra pounds that may be hindering your health and lifestyle.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 A licensed physician should be consulted for diagnosis and treatment of any medical conditions.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!